-If you want to disable automatic settings synchronization, navigate to File | Settings | Tools | Settings Repository and disable the Auto Sync option.
+If you want to disable automatic settings synchronization, from the main menu select File | Settings | Tools | Settings Repository and disable the Auto Sync option.
 You will be able to update your settings manually by choosing VCS | Sync Settings from the main menu.

-Apart from the Settings Repository, you can configure any number of additional repositories containing any types of settings you want to share, including live templates, file templates, schemes, deployment options, etc.
+Apart from the Settings Repository, you can configure any number of additional repositories containing any types of settings you want to share, including live templates, file templates, schemes, deployment options, and so on.

 Synchronization with the settings from read-only sources is performed in the same way as for the Settings Repository.

 Configure read-only repositories

 In the Settings/Preferences dialog (Ctrl+Alt+S), go to .

 Click and add the URL of the GitHub repository that contains the settings you want to share.